tskit-dev/pyslim/docs/time_units.md

 In the simulation, females' fecundity increases with their age, and so we expect "generation time" to be larger than the mean age of individuals alive at a given time.
-In the script, we (a) assign to each individual a tag that records the average age of their parents, then (b) every tick, take the average of these tags across all extant individuals and store it in a vector, and (c) when we write out the tree sequence, store this vector in top-level metadata.
+In the script, we store the average of the mean parent ages across all extant individuals every tick using SLiM Individuals' `meanParentAge` property, and store the vector in top-level metadata when we write out the tree sequence.

 ```{literalinclude} generation_time.slim
 ```